bikash-jha2829/face-glasses-inference/image_filter_pipeline/README.md

 ## 2. Steps to Run the Project
 ### Prerequisites

 Before running the pipeline, ensure you have the following installed:

-* Python "^3.10" (Used: Python 3.10.6) # can leverage pyenv
+1. [ ] Poetry (for dependency management)
-* Poetry (for dependency management)
+2. [ ] Python "^3.10" (Used: Python 3.10.6) # can leverage pyenv

 The project’s configuration is centralized in two key files: `config/config.py` and `config/settings.py`.
 These files are crucial for defining settings like file paths, batch sizes, and other environment-specific variables.